dasarpai/old.dasarpai.github.io/_dsblog/2025-01-22-AI-Product-Ideas-2025.md

 ###  **AI Family Organizer**
 - Coordinate schedules, meal plans, and reminders for families, with personalized tips for family bonding.

+### **LinkedIn AI Agent**
+- AI agent that can review a LinkedIn profile, company news, website, and Wikipedia page, then write a personalized email to introduce services of XYZ company.
+It should also handle email replies, follow up based on previous conversations, and reference any new updates or news.

 ## **Sustainability and Eco-Living**